ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 mergerfs/now 2.42.0~debian-trixie amd64 [installed,local]
 ```

 Remember to repeat this process every so often to pick up newer mergerfs releases.
-Because this guide installs mergerfs manually instead of using the Debian repository package, updates are not automatic.
+Because this guide installs mergerfs manually instead of using the Debian package manager `apt`, updates are not automatic.

 ## Hard Drive setup